Bathing at Port de Grenelle opposite Ile aux Cygnes in the 15th arrondissement

 Cette page est aussi disponible en français

-As part of the Paris 2024 Games, athletes will take part in swimming events in the Seine.
+As part of the Paris 2024 Games, athletes took part in swimming events in the Seine.
 Next year, Parisians and tourist will be able to take a dip of their own on three different bathing sites.

 A dream come true!
 Swimming in the Seine in complete safety will finally be possible!
 The City is working around the clock to ensure this part of the legacy of the Paris 2024 Olympic and Paralympic Games.